Mixermachine/motorcycle_assistent/README.md

 ![Alt text](/img/mainMenu.jpg?raw=true "Main menu")

-With a short click on the button you move the cursor one step down (on the last entry it will jump up again).
+With a short click on the button you move the cursor one step down (on the last entry it will jump up again).<br />
-With a long click on the button you enter subMenus and select options.
+With a long click on the button you enter subMenus and select options.<br />
-As long you are in the menu the chain oiler will not run.
+As long you are in the menu the chain oiler will not run.<br />

 ## Voltage regulator and power saving
-I recommend to replace the onboard voltage regulator with one which has less quiescent current (current which the regulator needs for it self) if you really want to use the power saving mode.
+I recommend to replace the onboard voltage regulator with one which has less quiescent current (current which the regulator needs for it self) if you really want to use the power saving mode. <br />
-The standard one uses about 10 mA and requiers at least 7V to produce a good 5V line for the Arduino.
+The standard one uses about 10 mA and requiers at least 7V to produce a good 5V line for the Arduino. <br />
-The MCP1703 for example only uses only 0.003 mA for itself and requiers 0,1V to 0,6V extra above the 5V for the Arduino to work properly.
+The MCP1703 for example only uses only 0.003 mA for itself and requiers 0,1V to 0,6V extra above the 5V for the Arduino to work properly. <br />
-DC-DC converters do not really make sense here.
+DC-DC converters do not really make sense here.<br />
 Although the converter would be more efficient in the normal work mode, it would be horrible in power saving mode (because it also has a fairly high quiescent current).
-We don't really need a high efficiency if the engine is running.
+We don't really need a high efficiency if the engine is running (about 50mA in normal mode). <br />
-To decrease the comsumption even more, disconnect the power LED of the Arduino.
+To decrease the comsumption even more, disconnect the power LED of the Arduino.<br />

-So if you use the MCP1703 and remove the power LED from the Arduino it will be much more efficient.
+So if you use the MCP1703 and remove the power LED from the Arduino it will be much more efficient.<br />
 The current should be under 0,1 mA.
+(Needs testing)<br />
-(Needs testing) The power saving mode will kick in if the voltage is under 12V for longer then 20 seconds.
+The power saving mode will kick in if the voltage is under 12V for longer then 20 seconds.<br />
-It will turn of the power of the display, clock and temperatur sensor.
+It will turn of the power of the display, clock and temperatur sensor.<br />
-Every 2 seconds the Arduino will wake up for under 1 milliSecond to check the voltage.
+Every 2 seconds the Arduino will wake up for under 1 milliSecond to check the voltage.<br />
-If the voltage is equal or above 12V the Arduino will wake up and return to the normal work mode.
+If the voltage is equal or above 12V the Arduino will wake up and return to the normal work mode.<br />

 ## Developer stuff
-This project does focus on the highest efficiency possible.
+This project does focus on the highest efficiency possible.<br />
-The Atmel328 chip (Arduino Uno, Mini,...) provides 32kb of flash memory and 2 kb of ram.
+The Atmel328 chip (Arduino Uno, Mini,...) provides 32kb of flash memory and 2 kb of ram.<br />
-I could not always focus on clean code, but tried to keep the code well sorted and well commented.
+I could not always focus on clean code, but tried to keep the code well sorted and well commented.<br />

-Please send me a message before you use this Arduino project for a commercial product.
+Please send me a message before you use this Arduino project for a commercial product.<br />